volkziem/PermanentMagnetDesign/README.md

     beam lines, [arXiv:2106.14676](https://arxiv.org/abs/2106.14676), June 2021.

-## The description of the MATLAB files:
+## The description of the MATLAB files to handle cubes:

 - **README.md**
   - this file